 1. Give them a job.

-Don’t just have them be in the room and sit in the back.
+Don’t just have teens sit in the back of the room.
 Give them something to do.
-Church was never really boring to me because I had a job.
-I did puppets, I taught classes, I was a small group leader and I ran a summer day camp.
+Church was never boring to me because I had a job.
+I did puppets, taught classes, led a small group, and ran a summer day camp.
 It was new and challenging.

-Here is a whole infographic on jobs that kids and youth can do.
-And the list is really endless!
+Here’s an infographic on jobs that kids and youth can do.
+And the list of how to involve teens in children’s ministry is really endless!

 2. Trust them.

-Give them a job and let them do it!
-Do Not Micro-Manage!
-And if they mess up, use it as a learning tool.
+Give kids a job and let them do it!
+Don’t micro-manage.
+And if kids mess up, use it as a learning tool.

-I remember the first time I ran my own puppet team.
-I was 16 years old, and tired of the old puppet songs we would always do.
+The first time I ran my own puppet team, I was 16.
+I was tired of the same old songs we always used.
 At the time, the band Hawk Nelson had just come out, and they had a song called “Bring ‘Em Out.”
-It has nothing to do with anything, just a fun song.
-I choose to do that song as a puppet skit.
+It was fun, so I chose to use it in a puppet skit.

-After church, my dad, very calmly, sat me down and asked me bluntly, “What did that song have to do with Jesus or the lesson?”
-To which I replied, “Nothing.”
-He then told me that puppet songs should be about the lesson or some spiritual truth.
-He did not squash my spirit, he just gave me direction for my creativity.
+After church, my dad calmly sat me down.
+He asked bluntly, “What did that song have to do with Jesus or the lesson?”
+I replied, “Nothing.”
+He then told me the songs should be about the lesson or some spiritual truth.
+He didn’t squash my spirit; he just provided direction for my creativity.